pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

 _NOTE_: We still recommend using the monitoring and scaling approach (defined above) to automatically scale up/down your system as required.

-_<sup>*</sup> Active users is defined as a developer that either logs into Pactflow daily or commits code that would trigger a CI build that integrates with Pactflow_
+_<sup>*</sup> Active users is defined as a developer that either logs into PactFlow daily or commits code that would trigger a CI build that integrates with Pactflow_
 ### Standard Units

 * 1 `compute unit`  = 1 CPU, 256 MiB memory